arif05khan/Comprehensive_Retail_Analytics_and_Forecasting_System/README.md

 schema.sql: Creates the database tables. seed_data.sql: Adds sample data.

-Run the Streamlit App:Now you’re ready to launch the dashboard! streamlit run app.py
+Step 7: Run the Streamlit App
+Now you’re ready to launch the dashboard! streamlit run app.py

 Open http://localhost:8501 in your browser, and you’ll see the dashboard in action.
 What’s in the Project?
 Here’s a quick look at the files in the repository: